cloudnative-pg/cloudnative-pg/docs/src/security.md

 ### Role Based Access Control (RBAC)

-The operator interacts with the Kubernetes API server with a dedicated service account called `cnpg-manager`.
-In Kubernetes this is installed by default in the `cnpg-system` namespace, with a cluster role binding between this service account and the `cnpg-manager` cluster role which defines the set of rules/resources/verbs granted to the operator.
+The operator interacts with the Kubernetes API server with a dedicated service account called `cnpg-manager`, this is installed in the operator namespace, which by default is `cnpg-system` namespace, but this may change due to how the operator is deployed.
+In the same operator namespace there's a binding between this service account(`cnpg-manager`) and a role, the name for that role will depend on how was the operator deployed, the name can be `cnpg-manager` or something else, and the type of it will be `ClusterRole` or just a `Role`, again, depending on how it was the operator deployed.
+These role will contain the set of permissions granted to the operator to work with.

 !!!
 Important
     The above permissions are exclusively reserved for the operator's service